raspberrypi/libcamera/README.rst

   export GST_PLUGIN_PATH=$(pwd)/build/src/gstreamer

-The debugging tool `gst-launch-1.0` can be used to construct and pipeline and test it.
+The debugging tool ``gst-launch-1.0`` can be used to construct a pipeline and test it.
 The following pipeline will stream from the camera named "Camera 1" onto the default video display element on your system.

 .. code::